-World Day to Combat Desertification and Drought Observed in Delhi
+World Day to Combat Desertification and Drought Observed

 17 June is celebrated as the World Day to Combat Desertification and Drought (WDCDC).
 This day was announced during the United Nations General Assembly in 1994 to promote public awareness on the issue.
 Another aim of declaring a specific date as WDCDD was to ensure the implementation of the UNCCD in desertification affected countries.
 The theme of the WDCDC this year is Let’s Grow the Future Together.

 The Environment Minister also stated how India does not make targets under any international pressure but makes them only for ensuring sustainable development of India.
 He proudly declared that India will play a leadership role in case of controlling drought and will lead by example in combating desertification.